 Shannon is the founding executive director of DC Charter School Alliance.
 She previously served as the executive director of Kingsman Academy Public Charter School in Washington, DC, which she co-founded to serve students at risk of dropping out because they were overaged and under-credited, had attendance and truancy issues, or had emotional and behavioral challenges.
 A former high school counselor and guidance director, Shannon has worked in and around education at the local, state, and federal levels for much of the past twenty years.
 Before becoming a charter school leader, she was an attorney representing a variety of educational organizations, including school districts and universities.
 Shannon has served as co-chair of the editorial boards of the Harvard Educational Review and the Stanford Journal of Civil Rights & Civil Liberties.
 Shannon holds a bachelor’s degree in Afro-American Studies from Harvard, where she also completed the Undergraduate Teacher Education Program; a master’s degree in educational and psychoeducational studies from Purdue; a master’s degree in educational administration, planning, and social policy from Harvard; a law degree from Stanford; and a master’s degree in educational leadership from Georgetown.

-Nathan C. Hoffman serves as the Chief of Staff – Government Affairs for Empower Illinois, where his leadership has advanced the core work of the organization and expanded into new policy verticals in the areas of CTE and next-generation learning.
+Nathan C. Hoffman serves as Director of State Policy and Legislation at the Foundation for Excellence in Education.
+He was previously the Chief of Staff – Government Affairs for Empower Illinois, where his leadership advanced the core work of the organization and expanded into new policy verticals in the areas of CTE and next-generation learning.
 Nathan previously served as the Policy and Research Director for Empower Illinois.
 Prior to Empower Illinois, Nathan worked for the Foundation for Excellence in Education, a national education policy organization founded and chaired by former Florida Governor Jeb Bush, where he played a leading role in passing multiple pieces of education reform policies in the states of Alabama, Arkansas, Illinois, Indiana, Louisiana, and Mississippi.
 Nathan has also worked for the Illinois Chamber of Commerce, the Illinois Senate Republican Caucus, and U.S. Congressman Darin LaHood.
 Nathan is active in many professional and civic organizations, serving on the Associate Board for The Gray Matter Experience, a Chicago-based organization focused on exposing Black students to entrepreneurial experiences, and on the Board of Advisors for the Foundation Against Intolerance and Racism.
 Nathan is also a member of the American Enterprise Institute’s Leadership Network and Conservative Education Reform Network.
 A lifelong Illinoisian, Nathan was born and raised in Springfield, IL, and graduated from the University of Illinois-Springfield, where he served as the student member of the University of Illinois System Board of Trustees.